 If you know someone recovering from alcohol or drug abuse, they may be pessimistic about participating in a group therapy program.
-It’s difficult enough to open up to a single therapist, let alone sharing your thoughts and hardships with a group of people.
-However, this type of therapy can help those struggling with addiction in more ways than one.
+It is difficult enough to open up to a single therapist, let alone share your thoughts and hardships with a group of people.
+However, this type of mental health therapy can help those struggling with addiction in more ways than one.

 What Is a Group Therapy Program?

 Group therapy is often included in the recovery programs of those dealing with addiction.
-This method of therapy involves grouping together people dealing with the same issues and allowing them to work together to understand themselves, as well as their situations.
+This therapy method involves grouping together people dealing with the same issues and allowing them to work together to understand themselves and their situations.
 Group therapy programs have been around for a long time and offer advantages that one-on-one treatment cannot provide.

 Group therapy programs have been proven effective for physical and mental health.
 In addition to alcohol or drug addiction, a group therapy program is also used in: